Scientific Name

 Genus: Orbea

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs due to damage to stems by an insect.
+Keeping Stapelias and their roots free of pests such as mealybugs is crucial, as fungal attacks often occur when insect damage damages stems.

 Learn more at How to Grow and Care for Stapelia.